top of page

 • 1 min read

-Join us on June 11, 2026, for a webinar exploring the science of addiction and models of recovery for substance use disorders.
-This webinar will begin with a foundational overview of the neurobiology of addiction, highlighting how changes in the brain shape behavior, decision-making, and vulnerability to relapse.
-Speakers will explain environmental cueing—such as the influence of people, places, and experiences—and its powerful role in triggering relapse.
+This webinar presented a foundational overview of the neurobiology of addiction, highlighting how changes in the brain shape behavior, decision-making, and vulnerability to relapse.
+Speakers explained environmental cueing—such as the influence of people, places, and experiences—and its powerful role in triggering relapse.

-Building on this foundation, speakers will also examine the current research about recovery, including key definitions and models that support long-term success.
-The discussion will highlight how these models address both the neurobiology of relapse and broader psychosocial factors, while also exploring emerging technologies and promising new directions in recovery research across biological, psychological, and social domains.
+Building on this foundation, speakers examined the current research about recovery, including key definitions and models that support long-term success.
+The discussion also highlighted how these models address both the neurobiology of relapse and broader psychosocial factors, while also exploring emerging technologies and promising new directions in recovery research across biological, psychological, and social domains.

 Speakers: